yeonholee50/MiniDog/README.md

   - Big Dog is in active development, with a focus on refining its stability, vision model, and autonomous navigation capabilities.

 - **Future Enhancements**:
-  - Integration of machine learning algorithms for improved obstacle recognition.
+  - Integration of computer vision equipments for improved obstacle recognition.
   - Implementation of additional sensors for enhanced environmental perception.
   - Collaboration with luggage management systems for seamless integration.